deeptools/HiCMatrix/README.rst

 HiCMatrix
 ===========

 This library implements the central class of HiCExplorer to manage Hi-C interaction matrices.
-It is separated from the main project to enable to use of Hi-C matrices in other project without the dependency to HiCExplorer.
-Moreover, it enables us to use the already separated pyGenomeTracks (former hicPlotTADs) to be used in HiCExplorer because mutual dependencies are resolved.
+It is separated from the main project to enable Hi-C matrices in other projects without the dependency on HiCExplorer.
+Moreover, it enables us to use the already separated pyGenomeTracks (former hicPlotTADs) in HiCExplorer because mutual dependencies are resolved.

-With version 8 we dropped the support for Python 2.
+With version 8, we dropped the support for Python 2.

 Version 14 introduced the official support for scool file format, used by scHiCExplorer since version 5: https://github.com/joachimwolff/scHiCExplorer and https://schicexplorer.readthedocs.io/en/latest/.